mzebib/common/README.md

 # common

-Common interfaces, classes and utility methods
+This project contains common interfaces, classes and utility methods.